cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ### Background Script Instruction

-A `background_script` instruction is absolutely the same as `script` instruction but Cirrus CI won't wait for the script to finish and will continue execution of following instructions.
+A `background_script` instruction is absolutely the same as `script` instruction but Cirrus CI won't wait for the script to finish and will continue execution of further instructions.

 Background scripts can be useful when something needs to be executed in the background.
 For example, a database or some emulators.
 Traditionally the same effect is achieved by adding `&` to a command like `$: command &`.
 Problem here